background-image

 Hard Skills

-• Ergonomic assessment and analysis
+• Ergonomic assessment techniques

 • Data analysis and interpretation

-• Knowledge of occupational health standards
+• Knowledge of workplace safety regulations

-• Proficiency in ergonomic software tools
+• Proficiency in ergonomic software (e.g., CAD tools)

 Soft Skills